 The Trust has long campaigned for a revival of the entire Birnbeck area.
 Since 2004, it has actively worked towards achieving its stated aim of:

 Preserving for the benefit of the people of Weston-super-Mare, and the Nation, the natural, historical, architectural and constructional heritage of Birnbeck Pier and Island, together with associated buildings and structures, and the land and buildings adjacent and above the shoreline.

-As of mid-2016, the Trust is once again working hard to bring key stakeholders together to form a new partnership aimed specifically at bringing the urgently necessary restoration and regeneration of Birnbeck Pier and its island to a long-overdue and successful conclusion.
+As of late-2016, the Trust is once again working hard to bring key stakeholders together to form a new partnership aimed specifically at bringing the urgently necessary restoration and regeneration of Birnbeck Pier and its island to a long-overdue and successful conclusion.

 PUBLIC SAFETY WARNING - BIRNBECK PIER AND ISLAND (Please click here to read)